gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 Owing to the need to clean master files and certain errors with Wabbajack, Ghoulified Reality only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

 {: .warning}
-**Ghoulified Reality REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**
+**Ghoulified Reality REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND REQUIRES THE AE DLC**

 ***